Lambada (dance): Early interpretations

 With world repercussion, the dance reached far distortions.
 Due to a lack of fine Lambada dancers to make films and shows, most professional dancers started changing the way it was danced.
 Rock spins and steps were added, like those from Jive and East Coast Swing.
 Also some acrobatic movements became more commonplace.

 In contrast, Lambada contests at "Lambateria UM" (a place of Lambada) eliminated contestants if ever they became separated during the dance.

 Different styles of music

 After 1994 the Brazilian music style (also called Lambada), which gave birth to the dance, started to fade away, and the dancers began to use other musical sources to continue practicing the Lambada dance.
 Among these rhythms were the Flamenco Rumba (such as from the Gipsy Kings) and some Arabian music.
 Some very resistant dancers started to use other music styles to keep on dancing Lambada.
-Many of the Caribbean music like Soca, Merengue, Salsa, and Zouk were used to dance the Lambada.
+Many of the Caribbean music like Soca, Merengue, Salsa, and Zouk were used to dance the Lambada, and so were traditional Brazilian music styles like samba and forró.
 Finally the dance recovered most of its original way and style, with less acrobatic moves, smoother, intimate and closer contact.
 Some people like Adílio Porto, Israel Szerman and Luís Florião (Brazilian teachers) regret that nowadays the dance changed its name to Zouk-Lambada in most parts of Brazil.
 This is mainly because of its musical orphanage.